cattr-app/server-application/tests/README.md

 up to the highlighting of executed and non-executed lines right inside the code editor.

 _For more information check official PhpStorm documentation._

+# Running Tests Automatically

+### Gitlab

+Configuration at `.gitlab-ci.yml` allows you to run tests automatically when you push commits to your repository.
+It will appear as "integration_testing" job at the test stage.
+You can select branches, that job will run on by pointing them in **only** directive at `.gitalb-ci.yml`.
+Or exclude branches by **except** directive.

+For more information check [gitlab-ci.yml reference](https://docs.gitlab.com/ee/ci/yaml/) and [GitLab CI/CD](https://docs.gitlab.com/ee/ci/)